nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 ```

-In the code example above you can see the Array of Keys which will be retrieved.
+In the code example above you can see the array of keys which will be retrieved.

-The advantage of this operation instead of multiple single items read is the reduced traffic to get these items.
-All of the operations will be executed on the DynamoDB Server and given back as a single object.
+The advantage of this operation instead of multiple single items read is the reduced traffic.
+All of the operations will be executed on the DynamoDB Server and given back as a single object instead of requesting the items in several calls.

 **DynamoDB Document Client**